The Best Colorado River Rafting Recipes for Seriously Satisfying Eats

 Whether you’re an experienced camper or just looking to break into the scene, we want you to have the best recipes and food ready to go for any breaks in the trip.
-Don’t plan a rafting trip without having delicious food ideas ready to keep your energy up and your spirits high.
+Don’t plan a Colorado white water rafting trip without having delicious food ideas ready to keep your energy up and your spirits high.

 Since breakfast is provided at our headquarters with any of our trips, let’s jump into the other meals.

 – Bring as much canned tuna as you need and drain it.
 Add the drained tuna into a bowl.